 - Members of the ICCS Executive Committee cannot be nominated during their term of office.

-- The prize is awarded alternately to an individual having and having essentially had a Canadian Studies career in Canada (the competition in the odd years, e.g. the 2023 competition for the 2024 award) and to an individual having and having essentially had a Canadian Studies career in another country (the competition in the even years, e.g. the 2024 competition for the 2025 award).
+- The prize is awarded alternately to an individual having and having essentially had a Canadian Studies career in Canada (the competition in the odd years, e.g. the 2023 competition for the 2024 award) and to an individual having had a Canadian Studies career in another country (the competition in the even years, e.g. the 2024 competition for the 2025 award).

 - Full statement explaining the reasons for the nomination;

-- Copy of the nominee’s full curriculum vitae;
+- Copy of the nominee’s curriculum vitae;

 International Council for Canadian Studies